mkudrenecky/chat-bot/README.md

 - [ ] Continue training!
 Learn to customize the bot for specific use cases, get a better understanding of the underlying functionality to enhance the bot
 - [ ] Explore building custom search algorithms to compare performance to the API
 - [ ] Measure Accuracy, Precision and Recall, F1 score
-- [ ] Levrage the chat bot for practical applications
+- [ ] Utilize the chat bot for practical applications

 ## Tech Stack
 ![](https://skills.thijs.gg/icons?i=python,django,js,html,tailwind)